Skip to content

 What is waterfall enrichment?

-Waterfall enrichment is a method that integrates various data sources to improve and confirm prospect information, leading to more detailed and accurate B2B datasets.
+Waterfall enrichment is a method that integrates multiple data sources to refine and validate prospect information, resulting in more detailed and accurate B2B datasets.

 This approach is essential in customer relationship management (CRM), marketing, and sales.